Your Council Tax Guide

 You still need to pay your Council Tax bill even if there are council-provided services that you don’t use.
 If you do not pay your bill, the Council can take action to recover the money that is owed.

 If you move house at any point during the year, then you should inform the Council as soon as possible.
-You may be able to get a refund on the Council Tax that you have already paid, or have it transferred to the bill for your new property if you are moving within the borough.
+You may be able to get a refund on the council tax you have already paid or have it transferred to the bill for your new property if you are moving within the borough.

 Contacting the Council